me-redteam/methodologies/Web_Application/test.md

 5.4.
 Check for session cookies and cookie expiration date/time.

 5.5.
-Check for HttpOnly and Secure (if the application is over SSL) flags in cookie.
+Check for `HttpOnly` and `Secure` (if the application is over SSL) flags in cookie.

 5.6.
-Check if any user information is stored in cookie value or not If yes, tamper it with other user's data so you can try to esclate your privileges.
+Check if any user information is stored in cookie value or not If yes, tamper it with other user's data so you can try to escalate your privileges.

 5.7.
-Test the session Fixation, to avoid seal user session.(session Hijacking), this can be done to check if you get a new cookie session after you login successfully and its different from the one you had before login.
+Test the session Fixation, to avoid seal user session (session Hijacking), this can be done to check if you get a new cookie session after you login successfully and its different from the one you had before login.

 ## 6. Input Validation Testing